carallon/io-module-developer-guide/source/guide/getting-started.rst

 Implement module functionality in Lua
 *************************************

-Open the file ``main.lua`` in your favourite text editor from within your new module package folder.
+Open the file ``instance_main.lua`` in your favourite text editor from within your new module package folder.
 You'll see that Designer has already defined some handler functions for your trigger and the two actions.

 Write module instance handlers
 ==============================